-A: That’s because “pre-approved” simply means that based on your current credit history, the credit card company making the offer considers you a good candidate to “move on to the next level” shall we say.
-This next level is, of course, filling out the application for consideration of full approval.
+A: That’s because “pre-approved” simply means that based on your current credit history, the credit card company making the offer considers you a good candidate to “move on to the next level”.
+To be honest, saying you are pre-approved is a bit misleading.
+They should be saying, instead, that you are pre-qualified.

 If you do choose to fill out the application, once it is received by the credit card company making the offer, they will check your credit history again.
 If any changes have occurred between the time you received the offer and the time they receive the application and request the credit history, this can affect whether or not you’ll be approved.

 If you do decide to fill out the application, you should be aware of two things.